ubports/docs.ubports.com/appdev/guides/user-metrics.rst

     ``metric.circleMetric = "New Metric Message"``

-We then tell the lock screen to update the metric in ZERO milliseconds i.e. immediately
+We then tell the lock screen to update the metric.

-    Metric ID [dot] update (Number of milliseconds)
+    Metric ID [dot] update (specific amount to set if included in the format)

     ``metric.update(0)``